max4211/simulation/doc/DESIGN_PLAN.md

 We decided thae the best way to store the grid would be as a 2D array.
 We chose this because it is easier to work with than other possible data structures and it makes it easy to a Cells and its neighbors.

 ### Cell Updates
-If as the Simulation scanned through each cell, it also asked the cell to update,
+If the Simulation updated the states of the cells as it scanned through them, it would call errors as following cells used the updated data instead of the previous data.
+To avoid this problem, we decided to split the updating into two steps.
+In one step, each cell checks what its next state will be and

 ## Team Responsibilities

  * James - Back End
+ * Braeden - Back End
  * Max - Front End

- * Braeden - Back End
+During the first sprint, James and Braeden will work on the first four steps under Simulation below together and divide the four remaining simulation types equally between us.
+Max will be working on the front-end visualization.
+When we are ready to integrate, the three of us will be working together.

 ### Basic Project Steps
 #### Simulation (Back End)
-Step 1: Figure out how we're creating .XML files
+1. Figure out how we're creating .XML files
-Step 2: Figure out how we're reading .XML files
+2. Figure out how we're reading .XML files
-Step 3: Implement Cell abstract class and Game of Life Cell class Step 4: Implement Simulation class
+3. Implement Cell abstract class and Game of Life Cell class
+4. Implement Simulation class
-Step 5: Divide and implement other cell/simulation types
+5. Divide and implement other cell/simulation types

 #### Visualization (Front End)
-Step 1: Research panes to determine concrete implementation Step 2: Create pane layout draft, approve with rest of team Step 3: Get user input to update Visualization instance variables and step rate Step 4: Populate graphical interface with 2D Color Array Step 5: Integrate with Simulation
+1. Research panes to determine concrete implementation
+2. Create pane layout draft, approve with rest of team
+3. Get user input to update Visualization instance variables and step rate
+4. Populate graphical interface with 2D Color Array
+5. Integrate with Simulation